Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cleaning Coppers.md

 **Mitigation**: Concentrations are very low, the tolerable ingestion limit of copper is about 10mg, much less than would be present in a container used to clean a couple of coppers.
 Change acid every 10 coins and dispose of used solution down a drain immediately.
 Empty and rinse container.
 If cleaning large numbers of coppers to observe green colour of solution use a closed (plastic) jar and tape down lid.
 Keep control of jar (at busy events may be advisable to tape jar to a length of string to prevent it "walking off").
+Make sure children do not put their hands into cups with the liquids or otherwise ingest the acids.
 Call a first aider in the event of ingestion.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4